w3c/wai-curricula/content/content-author/plain-language.md

 * write text using as much concise and straightforward language as possible to make the content easier to understand and process
 * employ active voice and address the reader directly when possible
-* write content with paragraphs and lists to group related information
 * collaborate with designer's and developers to provide easy to read font types

 #### Teaching Ideas for Topic